sam-w-yellin/volatile-int-blog/content/posts/crunch-intro/index.md

 1. Get a dev environment set up.
 Build system selection, linters, static analysis, CI.
 Cross-compilation support is critical from day 1 because I need to set up a way to test functionality and performance on an embedded device.
 2. Implement the message and field template concepts
-3. Implement the signed integer types and a small number of validators.
+3. Implement the Crunch scalar and aggregate fields & nested messages.
-4. Support nested messages.
-5. Implement the core *Crunch* APIs: `GetBuffer`, `Validate`, `Serialize`, `Deserialize`
+4. Implement the core *Crunch* APIs: `GetBuffer`, `Validate`, `Serialize`, `Deserialize`
-6. Implement a single serdes protocol.
+5. Implement a single serdes protocol.
-7. Write an end-to-end integration test on a single computer (like my laptop).
+6. Write an end-to-end integration test on a single computer (like my laptop).
-8. Demonstrate communication via *Crunch* between an embedded device and another compute node.
+7. Demonstrate communication via *Crunch* between an embedded device and another compute node.

 ## Supporting Infrastructure
 Once the end-to-end functionality is in place, I want to create a more robust development environment.